coloredlambda/polymessenger/README.md

 - Rename the *.env.sample* file to *.env* and fill in the fields
 - Run *nodemon* to start the project

+### API Documentation
+You can access the API Documentation by navigating to http://localhost:8080/documentation after starting the project

 ## Authors

 * **Raaj Ahiable** - *Initial work* - [aarjae](https://github.com/aarjae)